mindflayer/python-mocket/README.rst

 Issues
 ============
-When opening an **Issue**, please add few lines of code as failing test, or -better-, open its relative pull request adding this test to our test suite.
+When opening an **Issue**, please add few lines of code as failing test, or -better- open its relative **Pull request** adding this test to our test suite.

 Quick example
 =============